Free gift with orders from $75 (excluding discounts, taxes, & shipping)

 • Breastfeeding at night causes milk to pool in the baby’s mouth.

-• lactose in breast milk breaks down tooth enamel leading to decay.
+• Lactose in breast milk breaks down tooth enamel, leading to decay.

 The science:

-• Human milk deposits calcium and phosphorus onto the teeth’s enamel, protecting the teeth from decay.(4)
+• Human milk deposits calcium and phosphorus onto the teeth’s enamel, protecting the teeth from decay.
+(4)

 • Antibacterial qualities and enzymes in human milk are protective of lactose and do not lead to tooth decay unless other foods containing sugar or carbohydrates are in the diet.

-• Breast milk contains lactoferrin which kills Streptococcus mutans, a bacteria that creates a biofilm of plaque on the teeth.(5) Too much plaque build up leads to dental caries.
+• Breast milk contains lactoferrin, which kills Streptococcus mutans, a bacteria that creates a biofilm of plaque on the teeth.
+(5) Too much plaque buildup leads to dental caries.

 • Research shows that breast milk itself is not the cause of cavities.
-In fact, human milk has a similar pH as water.(4) Foods introduced into the baby’s diet that are high in sugar change the pH of saliva.
-When the baby’s mouth is more acidic, it breaks down their teeth’s enamel and they are more susceptible to decay.
+In fact, human milk has a similar pH to water.
+(4) Foods introduced into the baby’s diet that are high in sugars change the pH of saliva.
+When the baby’s mouth is more acidic, it breaks down the teeth's enamel, making them more susceptible to decay.

-• A baby that is able to use their mouth and muscles functionally during feeding takes a large portion of areola in their mouth.
+• A baby that can use their mouth and muscles functionally during feeding takes a large portion of the areola in their mouth.
 When they begin to suck, the nipple lands in the back of the mouth near the hard and soft palate juncture.
 Milk is released in the back of the mouth to be swallowed.
-It doesn’t pool in the baby’s mouth unless oral function is compromised meaning there is a shallow latch, they are not able to handle the milk flow or their suck/swallow is disorganized.(6)
+It doesn’t pool in the baby’s mouth unless oral function is compromised, meaning there is a shallow latch, they are not able to handle the milk flow, or their suck/swallow is disorganized.
+(6)

 • Human milk is how human babies have survived since the beginning of time.
 It doesn't make sense that breast milk would cause cavities.
 Without their teeth, babies would not have been able to chew their food or survive.
-Skulls from prehistoric times show more flattened teeth, wide broad palates and a “U” shape of the dental arches.(8) Comparing this to skulls of today, there are many more palates with a high narrow palate with crowded dental arches.
+Skulls from prehistoric times show more flattened teeth, wide, broad palates and a “U” shape of the dental arches.
+(8) Comparing this to the skulls of today, there are many more palates with a high, narrow palate with crowded dental arches.

 • Oral restrictions decrease the range of motion the tongue has.
-The tongue may not be able to clean the teeth as well if it can not reach the teeth.
-If there is a lip tie, food is more likely to sit on the front teeth rather than be cleared and can lead to decay.(9)
+The tongue may also be unable to clean the teeth if it can not reach them.
+If there is a lip tie, food is more likely to sit on the front teeth rather than be cleared, which can lead to decay.
+(9)

-• Use of antibiotics during delivery changes the baby’s oral microbiome.(11) Some medications are high in sugar.
+• Use of antibiotics during delivery changes the baby’s oral microbiome.
+(11) Some medications are high in sugar.
 Both contribute to an environment where decay is more likely.

 How to promote healthy tooth development

-• Offer vegetables like broccoli, bell peppers and leafy greens which are more alkaline and maintain a healthy oral pH(7)
+• Offer vegetables like broccoli, bell peppers, and leafy greens, which are more alkaline and maintain a healthy oral pH.
+(7)

-• A diet of whole foods high in vitamins and minerals including foods like homemade broths and mineral rich nori seaweed.
+• A diet of whole foods high in vitamins and minerals, including foods like homemade broths and mineral-rich nori seaweed.

-• Vitamin K2, D3 and A - vitamin K2 has been shown to reduce the bacteria that can change saliva and help move minerals from the saliva to the teeth, halting decay.
+• Vitamin K2, D3, and A - vitamin K2 has been shown to reduce the bacteria that can change saliva and help move minerals from the saliva to the teeth, halting decay.
 Vitamin D3 promotes calcium absorption.
-Vitamin A is necessary for maintaining the proper balance of vitamin D and K.(12)
+Vitamin A is necessary for maintaining the proper balance of vitamin D and K. (12)

 • Practice good oral hygiene yourself.
-Streptococcus mutans can be passed from parent to baby.(10)
+Streptococcus mutans can be passed from the parent to the baby.
+(10)

-• Cell salts help the body absorb minerals from the foods we eat and promote healthy teeth, hair, skin and nails.
-Cell salts for healthy teeth include Silica, Calc Fluor and Cal Phos.(13)
+• Cell salts help the body absorb minerals from the foods we eat and promote healthy teeth, hair, skin, and nails.
+Cell salts for healthy teeth include Silica, Calc Fluor, and Cal Phos.
+(13)

-• Fluoride - there are different forms of fluoride and are either naturally occurring or synthetic.
-Most tooth products contain a synthetic form which is possibly toxic.
-Instead, focus on natural sources of fluoride to promote healthy mineralization and protection for your teeth.(14)
+• Fluoride - there are different forms of fluoride, and they are either naturally occurring or synthetic.
+Most tooth products contain a synthetic form, which is possibly toxic.
+Instead, focus on natural sources of fluoride to promote healthy mineralization and protection for your teeth.
+(14)

 • Avoid tooth products containing glycerin.
-It can coat the tooth and not allow for remineralization of teeth.
+It can coat the tooth and not allow for the remineralization of teeth.

 After your baby’s first tooth pokes through and no later than their first birthday, it is recommended to make their first dentist appointment.

-Shop This Blog
+Shop

 Leave a comment